Strategy Brain Differentiation Strategy Framework

 These are:

-• stronger execution
+• improved execution

 • better performance